georgederpa/georgederpa/index.md

 ![portrait](/assets/Potrait_Formal_Square.jpg){: align="left" height="250px" width="250px" style="margin-right: 5px"}

-My name is George Derpanopoulos, I am a PhD student in Political Science at UCLA.
+I am a PhD candidate in Political Science and an MA candidate in Statistics at UCLA, where I study Comparative Politics (authoritarian regimes) and Political Methodology (social networks, machine learning).
+In my dissertation, "Networks in Dictatorships: Essays on Economic Predation, Coups, and Dictators’ Fate", I adopt a network approach to study three central topics in authoritarian politics: (i) economic predation by dictators on elites, (ii) military coups, and (iii) dictators' post-tenure fate.
+Read more about my research <a href="/research">here</a>.